Home

 Financial insight will appear after calculation.

-Easemoney Tip will appear here based on selected tenure.
+Easemoney tip will appear based on tenure.

-1. What is the Post Office FD (TD) and its Calculator
+What is the Post Office FD (TD) and its Calculator

 Because the scheme runs under the Government of India small-savings program, the safety level is considered one of the highest among all Post office saving options available to the public in 2026.
 The interest rate for the January–March 2026 quarter ranges between 6.90% and 7.50% per year depending on tenure.